burntcookie90/arduino-sms-alarm/README.md

 1. Open server.py with a text editor
 1. Change the value of `SERIAL_PORT` to the serial port you set in the [Arduino IDE](http://arduino.cc/hu/Main/Software).
 For Windows it might look like *COM2*, for Posix systems, it might look like */dev/tty.usbserial-AH00PP05*
-1. Change the value of `SMS_FROM` to the number in your [TelAPI account numbers](http://www.telapi.com/numbers/) (You can set this to another number, such as your own phone and it will cost a little extra.
-This is what I do.)
+1. Change the value of `GMAIL_LOGIN` to your Gmail address
+1. Change the value of `GMAIL_PASSWORD` to your Gmail password
 1. Change the value `SMS_TO` to your cell phone
-1. Change the value of `TELAPI_ACCOUNT_SID` to your `Account SID` as found at [your TelAPI dashboard](http://www.telapi.com/dashboard)
-1. Change the value of `TELAPI_TOKEN` to your `Account Token` as found at [your TelAPI dashboard](http://www.telapi.com/dashboard)

 ## Run it!